Estado Novo (Portugal): Prelude

-King Carlos I of Portugal confirmed colonial treaties of the 19th century that stabilized the situation in Portuguese Africa.
+King Carlos I of Portugal confirmed colonial treaties of the 19th century that stabilised the situation in Portuguese Africa.
 These agreements were, however, unpopular in Portugal, where they were seen as being to the disadvantage of the country.
-In addition, Portugal was declared bankrupt twice—first on 14 June 1892 and again on 10 May 1902—causing industrial disturbances, socialist and republican antagonism, and press criticism of the monarchy.
-Carlos responded by appointing João Franco as Prime Minister and subsequently accepting Parliament's dissolution.
+In addition, Portugal was declared bankrupt twice – first on 14 June 1892 and again on 10 May 1902 – causing industrial disturbances, socialist and republican antagonism, and press criticism of the monarchy.
+Carlos responded by appointing João Franco as prime minister and subsequently accepting parliament's dissolution.
 In 1908, Carlos I was assassinated in Lisbon by anti-monarchists.
 The Portuguese monarchy lasted until 1910 when, through the 5 October revolution, it was overthrown and Portugal was proclaimed a republic.
 The overthrow of the Portuguese monarchy in 1910 led to a 16-year struggle to sustain parliamentary democracy under republicanism – the Portuguese First Republic (1910–1926).

-The 28 May 1926 coup d'état or, during the period of Estado Novo, the National Revolution (Revolução Nacional), was a military action that put an end to the chaotic Portuguese First Republic and initiated the Ditadura Nacional (National Dictatorship) (years later, renamed Estado Novo).
+The 28 May 1926 coup d'état or, during the period of Estado Novo, the National Revolution (Revolução Nacional), was a military action that put an end to the chaotic Portuguese First Republic and initiated the Ditadura Militar (Military Dictatorship) which in 1928 transitioned into the Ditadura Nacional (National Dictatorship).
+Salazar became prime minister in 1932, and in 1933 renamed it the Estado Novo (New State), defining Portugal as a corporative, single-party and multi-continental country.

-With fascist organizations being popular and widely supported across many countries (like Italian Fascism and National Socialism) as an antagonist of communist ideologies, António de Oliveira Salazar developed the Estado Novo, which can be described as a right-leaning corporatist government.
-The basis of his regime was a platform of stability, in direct contrast to the unstable environment of the First Republic.
+With fascist organisations being popular and widely supported across many countries (like Italian Fascism and National Socialism) as an antagonist of communist ideologies, António de Oliveira Salazar developed the Estado Novo as an alternative; Estado Novo a conservative authoritarian regime that was neither fascist nor totalitarian.
+Salazar's regime can be described as a syncretic corporatist government; Portuguese historian Ernesto C. Leal described the ideology of Salazar and his state as a combination of anti-liberalism, conservatism and authoritarian nationalism that featured social corporatism and Catholic corporatism.
+The basis of Salazar's regime was a platform of stability, in direct contrast to the unstable environment of the First Republic.